raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> 37.69911184307752
 ~~~~~~~~

-Now we have a "blue" `CircleFactory` function, and we have teh benefits of objects and methods, along with the benefits of decorating and composing factories like any other function.
+Now we have a "blue" `CircleFactory` function, and we have the benefits of objects and methods, along with the benefits of decorating and composing factories like any other function.
 For example:

 {:lang="js"}
 ~~~~~~~~